Ameya1393/Social-Buzz-Data-Analysis/README.md

 ![Pie chart](https://github.com/Ameya1393/Social-Buzz-Data-Analysis/assets/84855509/4fbea212-de1c-4246-8c0f-1d9e7dca2f51)

 ## Conclusion -
-### 1) Animals and science are the two most popular categories of content, showing that people enjoy real life and factual content the most.
+### 1. Animals and science are the two most popular categories of content, showing that people enjoy real-life and factual content the most.
-### 2) Food is a common theme with the top 5 categories with healthy eating ranking the highest.
-Social Buzz can use this insight to create a campaign and work with healthy eating brands to boost user engagements.
+### 2. Food is a common theme in the top 5 categories with healthy eating ranking the highest.
+Social Buzz can use this insight to create a campaign and work with healthy eating brands to boost user engagement.